junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Your community’s well-being depends on the involvement not of one person, but of nearly everyone.
 For this to happen, responsibility and knowledge must be shared.

-This is why your first job as a health worker is to teach—to teach children, parents, farmers, schoolteachers, other health workers—everyone you can.
+This is why your first job as a health worker is to teach, to teach children, parents, farmers, schoolteachers, other health workers, everyone you can.

 The art of teaching is the most important skill a person can learn.